vpoupet/myriad/index.md

 </ul>
 ```

-# Navigation
+## Navigation

 Slides are automatically scaled to fill the screen and scrolling is disabled by the CSS (only mouse scrolling, finger
 scrolling on touch devices still works) to maintain alignment of the slides.

-**Note:** Because slides are represented vertically, if the window has a width/height ratio less than 4/3, parts of the next
+**Note:** Because slides are represented vertically, if the window has a width/height ratio less than 4/3, parts of the
-slide will appear under the current slide (so it looks better with an aspect ratio >= 4/3)
+next slide will appear under the current slide (so it looks better with an aspect ratio >= 4/3).
+Ratio of slides can
+be changed by editing the values in `slides.css`.

 Navigation can be done with keyboard or mouse:
 * <kbd>&rarr;</kbd>, <kbd>D</kbd> or <kbd>space</kbd>: next step